| ![]() | 96° |

 6.1.
 Pay bills as presented

 Motion to approve bills as presented.
-Passed with a motion by Adam Engelman and a second by Kasey Murphy.
+Passed with a motion by Adam Engelman and a second by Stuart Vitosh.

 Alissa Andersen: Yea, Josh Carpenter: Yea, Angie Clifford: Yea, Adam Engelman: Yea, Kasey Murphy: Yea, Stuart Vitosh: Yea